Samuel-Holmes/Samuel-Holmes/README.md

 # About Me:
-I am a recent graduate and aspiring developer.
+I am a recent graduate and passionate aspiring developer.
 I am currently working in Python and learning the PERN tech stack.<br><br>Any relevant video demonstrations can be found at the following link:<br><br>https://samuel-holmes.github.io/Video_Demos/

 # 💻 Tech Stack: